Investment Firm Prudential Regime (“IFPR”) Remuneration Disclosure

-The following disclosures are made in accordance with the FCA Prudential Sourcebook for Investment Firms chapter 8 (“MIFIDPRU 8”) in respect of the following non-SNI MIFIDPRU investment firms, which are subject to the ‘standard’ remuneration requirements within the Royal London Group:
+The following disclosures are made in accordance with the FCA Prudential Sourcebook for Investment Firms chapter 8 (“MIFIDPRU 8”) in respect of the following non-SNI MIFIDPRU investment firms within Royal London Mutual Insurance Society and it’s subsidiaries (“the Group”), which are subject to the ‘standard’ remuneration requirements:

 • Royal London Savings Limited (RLS)

-These remuneration disclosures are based on the financial year ending 31 December 2022.
+The remuneration disclosure is based on the financial year ending 31 December 2023.
 This information is updated on an annual basis.

-Royal London's remuneration policy complies with regulation and has five main aims:
+The Group’s remuneration policy complies with regulation and has five main aims

-• To align all employees and executives’ interest with those of our members and customers.
+• Align colleague and executives’ interest with those of our members and customers;

-• Support the delivery of the Group strategy, whilst ensuring adherence to the Groups’ risk appetite.
+• Support the delivery of the Group strategy, while ensuring adherence to the Groups’ risk appetite;

 • Ensure fair outcomes for our people, members and policyholders and,

-• Align incentive schemes to drive behaviours consistent with the Group’s purpose, culture, values and strategy.
+• Align incentives to drive behaviours consistent with the Group’s purpose, culture, values and strategy.

 The Group aims to attract and retain talented people to deliver sustainably high levels of performance for its customers and ensure the ongoing success of the Group.
-This requires a careful balance between providing competitive salary and benefits with appropriately designed incentives that drive performance whilst managing risk.
+This requires a careful balance between providing competitive salary and benefits with appropriately designed incentives that drive performance while managing risk.
+The Group’s Remuneration Policies are gender neutral and are based on equal remuneration of male and female employees for equal or equivalent work.

-The Committee receives regular updates from the Group Chief Risk Officer, including an annual report that details how effective Royal London (and its subsidiaries) has been in managing risk within the Group’s stated risk profile.
+The Committee receives regular updates from the Group Chief Risk Officer, including an annual report that details how effective Royal London and its subsidiaries have been in managing risk within the Group’s risk profile.

-The Committee may ask independent advisors for advice on any matters in relation to remuneration as they deem necessary.
-In 2022, the Committee was advised by Deloitte LLP, primarily in relation to executive director and senior management overall remuneration, variable pay, the Remuneration Policy, trends in the external market, and for perspective on regulatory compliance.
+The Committee receives independent remuneration advice on any matters they deem necessary.
+In 2023, the Committee was advised by Deloitte LLP, primarily in relation to executive director and senior management remuneration, variable remuneration, the remuneration policy and trends in the external market including legislative and regulatory developments.

 Link between pay and performance

-• Royal London Group Performance – how well the Group performs against the Group Scorecard will determine the overall bonus funding available and is based on a mix of financial and non-financial measures.
+• Royal London Group performance – how well the Group performs against the Group Scorecard will determine the overall STIP funding available and is based on a mix of financial and non-financial measures;

-• Business Unit/Function Performance – how well the business unit or function performs will determine what share of the bonus funding the business unit or function receives.
-RLAM has a separate functional scorecard to assess performance across the year and measures include financial (profit, revenue and investment performance) and non-financial (people, assurance, customer).
+• Business unit/function performance – how well the business unit or function performs will determine what share of the STIP funding the business unit or function receives.
+RLAM has a separate scorecard to assess performance across the year and measures include financial (profit, revenue and investment performance) and non-financial (people, assurance, customer).
 In addition, Control Functions have separate scorecards independent from the Group; and

-• Personal Performance – each employee is awarded an ‘On-Track’ or ‘Off-Track’ performance rating which reflects their performance and overall contribution to the success of the business and informs individual bonus awards.
+• Personal performance – each colleague is awarded an ‘On-Track’ or ‘Off-Track’ performance rating which reflects their performance and overall contribution to the success of the business and informs their STIP awards.
 Individual performance is assessed against a range of measures depending on the nature of the role, these include fund performance, sales and behaviours.

-A description of the Group Short-Term Incentive Plan (‘STIP’) and Group Long-Term Incentive Plan (‘LTIP’), the financial and non-financial measures included within the scorecards are detailed in the Royal London Group Annual Report and Accounts [2].
+A description of the STIP and Long Term Incentive Plan (LTIP), including the financial and non-financial measures in the scorecards, is included in the Royal London Annual Report and Accounts [2].

 Remuneration structure

-All employees are remunerated with fixed pay (salary, pension, and benefits) and variable payments (short and/or long-term incentives), which may be a greater proportion of total compensation than fixed salary.
 All variable amounts are distributed as cash, apart from awards deferred under the STIP and the LTIP where awards are invested in and converted into units within an RLAM Fund.
-Arrangements are in place for elements of the cash awards to be deferred for a period of up to five years.

-Employees in certain roles are eligible to participate in incentive schemes that differ from the STIP or LTIP.
+Colleagues in certain roles are eligible to participate in incentives that differ from the STIP or LTIP.
 In sales-focussed roles across the Group there are Sales Incentive Plans that determine the variable award, based on a balanced scorecard.
-All incentive schemes in Royal London are reviewed annually and are capped in line with the Group Remuneration Policy.
+All incentives in Royal London are reviewed annually and are capped in line with the Group Remuneration Policy.

-The structure of the remuneration packages for Material Risk Takers or Identified Staff is designed to be in line with the Group’s business strategy, take account of any conflicts of interest and the existing and future capital requirements of the business.
-Royal London’s incentive schemes are designed so they do not encourage excessive risk taking.
-A full description of the remuneration schemes and the Committee are contained in the Royal London Group Annual Report and Accounts [2].
+The structure of the remuneration packages for Material Risk Takers and Identified Staff is designed to be in line with the Group’s business strategy, take account of any conflicts of interest and the existing and future capital requirements of the business.
+The Group’s incentives are designed so they do not encourage excessive risk taking.
+Further information on incentives is contained in the Royal London Annual Report and Accounts [2].

 Risk/Performance adjustments

-Royal London also operates a Risk Adjustment policy.
-Risk Adjustment is any downward adjustment (collective or individual) made to variable remuneration.
-This includes the STIP, LTIP and any other variable pay scheme that may operate from time to time.
+The Group operates a risk adjustment process.
+Risk adjustment is any downward adjustment (collective or individual) made to variable remuneration.
+This includes both the STIP and LTIP along with any other variable remuneration arrangement that may operate from time to time.

 There are two types of risk adjustment:

-In addition, Royal London’s incentives also contain malus and clawback provisions which enables the Committee to impose further conditions on any bonus opportunity and/or award; or reduce (including to nil) the bonus opportunity and/or number of fund units by reference to which a payment or award is calculated at any time before the end of the recovery period which is 3 years (STIP) or 5 years (LTIP) from the date of grant.
+In addition, all of incentive plans contain malus and clawback provisions which enable the Committee to impose further conditions on any variable remuneration opportunity and/or award; or reduce (including to nil) any variable remuneration award (including unvested deferred awards) at any time before the end of the recovery period which is three years (under the STIP) or five years (under the LTIP) from the date of award.

 Guaranteed Variable Remuneration

-Guaranteed bonus awards are only permitted in exceptional circumstances, where the capital position of the Group is strong, for one year only and must be agreed with Group Performance and Reward team in the first instance.
+Guaranteed variable remuneration awards are only permitted in exceptional circumstances, where the capital position of the Group is strong, for one year only.

 Severance Pay